Louise Bryant: Portland

-In the spring of 1909, Bryant moved to Portland, first sharing a downtown apartment with one of her college friends, Clara Wold, then renting her own apartment in the same building.
+In the spring of 1909, Bryant moved to Portland, Oregon, first sharing a downtown apartment with one of her college friends, Clara Wold, then renting her own apartment in the same building.
 Among her jobs, she designed a stained-glass window for the Povey Brothers, worked as a freelance reporter for The Oregonian, and became an illustrator and society editor for the Portland Spectator, a weekly news magazine.
 Meanwhile, she formed friendships with people—such as Cas Baer, drama editor for The Oregonian—who were interested in journalism and the arts.
 In late 1909, she met and married Paul Trullinger, a dentist who lived on a houseboat on the Willamette River, collected art, and liked drinking parties that sometimes included invitations to his office to inhale ether.

 Bryant, who retained her maiden name and her downtown apartment after her marriage to Trullinger, bridled at doing housework and yearned for professional advancement.
 Drawn toward politics and the women's suffrage movement by her friend Sara Bard Field, she joined the Oregon branch of the College Equal Suffrage League in 1912.
 She and Field gave pro-suffrage speeches in smaller Oregon cities, and Bryant rode on the suffrage float in Portland's annual Flag Day parade.
 Led by Abigail Scott Duniway, women achieved suffrage in Oregon later that year.

 Bryant became familiar with the socialist journal The Masses through Portland resident and lawyer C. E. S. Wood, who eventually married Field and who often contributed to the magazine.
 Enthusiastic about its contents, particularly articles by Portland native John Reed, Bryant began raising subscriptions for it.
 Emma Goldman, a well-known anarchist whom Wood had defended in court, gave a speech in Reed's honor at the Industrial Workers of the World (IWW) hall in Portland.
 She and other political activists, such as Alexander Berkman, were among guests entertained by Bryant and her husband.
 In 1914, Reed, a Harvard graduate and established writer who by then lived in Greenwich Village, came home for a visit, during which he spoke at the University Club of Portland against the class system.
 Exactly how or when or how often Bryant and Reed met is uncertain, but they probably met each other on December 15, 1915, before they were introduced by mutual friends Carl and Helen Walters.
 Near Christmas 1915 when Reed again came home to visit his widowed mother, the young couple announced their love at a dinner party.
 Reed returned to Greenwich Village on December 28, and Bryant, abandoning her marriage, followed him three days later.
 Trullinger filed for divorce, which was granted in July 1916, on grounds of desertion.